Manage access to sensitive data with Data Access Control

 Manage classifications with the Taxonomy API

-The Taxonomy API enables you to manage classifications for all your properties, at scale.
+The Taxonomy API lets you manage classifications for all your properties at scale.

 Was this helpful?